We conform to applicable standards for safety and manufacturing

-The Horlick Company conforms to applicable standards for safety and manufacturing as it relates to the construction of Motor-Generator Sets and Control Panels
+Horlick conforms to applicable safety and manufacturing standards as it relates to the construction of Motor Generator Sets and Control Panels.

 The following is a list of the standards that the Horlick Company follows and subscribes to as a minimum:

 UL 508A is an industrial control panel directive widely used and accepted worldwide.
 A UL 508A mark on an industrial control panel provides evidence to an inspecting authoritative body that the control panel has been certified to an approved third party standard.
 The UL 508A standard sets the design, construction and safety related performance requirements for an industrial electrical control panel.
 The UL 508A mark may be applied to a wide variety of designs ranging from those that are highly customized to those that are standardized with only minor variations.
 UL is one of the trusted sources across the globe for product safety and compliance.
 Benefiting a range of customers – from manufacturers and retailers to consumers and regulating bodies – UL has tested products from public safety for more than a century.